alorenzova/alorenzova/README.md

 ## About me
-I work as a software tester and I'm passionate about self-education.
+I work as a QA Engineer and I'm passionate about self-education.

 #### 🌐 [LinkedIn profile](https://www.linkedin.com/in/aneta-lorenzova/)